marianonano/Backup/README.md

 # Backup
-Like my USB but for thing I could use on hand
+Like my USB but for things I could use on hand